 Finally, as well as consistent reporting between organisations, the guidance should help promote clear, concise and material reporting.
 It is particularly useful that there are examples of this throughout the document.

 Do you want to find out more?
-Contact us to talk about our CSR Frameworks module:
+Contact us to talk about sustainability software solutions provider, Greenstone's, award-winning CSR Frameworks module: